JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 * `element` is the type (label, checkbox, etc.,) of the UI control.
 * `property` is how the color is applied.
 Examples include `foreground`, `background`, and `errorForeground `.

-Note that some UI control keys have more than two parts, for example `Button.intellij.native.borderColor`.
+Note that some UI control keys have more than two parts, for example `Popup.Advertiser.foreground` or `ScrollBar.Mac.Transparent.thumbColor`.
 The full key must be used to customize that specific button control.
 However, for other purposes the first section can be considered the `element`, and the last section considered the `property`.